deshiJo/CSCG2020/Cryptography/README.md

 The **"pubkey.pem"**-file is a RSA-public key.
 My first idea was to look at the rsa modulus, maybe weak prime numbers were used.

-I have used the following commands to extract the modolus N:
+The following commands can be used to extract the modolus N:

 ```
 HEX_MODULUS=$(openssl rsa -pubin -in pubkey2.pem -modulus | grep 'Modulus=' |  cut -d'=' -f 2)
 echo $HEX_MODULUS
 ```

-You can also use **"openssl rsa -inform PEM -pubin -text < pubkey.pem"** and online converters for **"pem to hex"** and **"hex to decimal"**, to get the modulus as a decimal number (https://holtstrom.com/michael/tools/hextopem.php and https://www.rapidtables.com/convert/number/hex-to-decimal.html)
+We can also use **"openssl rsa -inform PEM -pubin -text < pubkey.pem"** and online converters for **"pem to hex"** and **"hex to decimal"**, to get the modulus as a decimal number (https://holtstrom.com/michael/tools/hextopem.php and https://www.rapidtables.com/convert/number/hex-to-decimal.html)

 ![](writeupfiles/pemfile.png)